-The classic Japanese Clam Soup is made with clear kombu dashi broth and Manila clams.
+The classic Japanese Clear Clam Soup is made with kombu dashi broth and Manila clams.
 This light flavorful soup takes only a few ingredients and 15 minutes to prepare.
 It’s traditionally served for Girls’ Day (Hinamatsuri).

 Although Japanese restaurants outside of Japan serve miso soup with just tofu and wakame seaweed, there are many variations of miso soup in Japan and we also have some soups that do not contain miso.

-As Japan is surrounded by the ocean, we have many abundant fresh seafood to enjoy with our soups.
-Today’s recipe, Japanese Clear Clam Soup (Ushio-jiru) (あさりの潮汁) is one of the most popular soups enjoyed throughout Japan.
+As Japan is surrounded by the ocean, we have abundant fresh seafood to enjoy with our soups.
+Today’s recipe, Japanese Clear Clam Soup (Ushio-jiru) (あさりの潮汁) is one of the classic soups enjoyed throughout Japan.

 When we use clams in the soup, we want to make sure the flavors coming from the clams is the prominent one.
-Therefore, we use dashi that has the most subtle flavor – Kombu dashi.
+Therefore, we use the dashi broth that has the most subtle flavor – Kombu Dashi.

-As the recipe is so simple, I can’t stress enough that the quality of ingredients and attentions to details for cooking this soup do matter.
+As the recipe is so simple, I can’t stress enough that the quality of ingredients and attention to detail for cooking this soup does matter.

-To begin with, use fresh clams.
-They are flavorful and succulent, make sure to de-grit clams so your soup won’t eat any sands or grits that might be off-putting.
+Use fresh clams as they are flavorful and succulent.
+It’s very important to de-grit clams so your soup won’t eat any sands or grits that might be off-putting.
 I have a detailed guide on how to de-grit clams (Japanese way).
-You’ll be surprised how much stuff come out from so-called “ready-to-use” clams you purchased from the store.
+You’ll be surprised how much stuff comes out from so-called “ready-to-use” clams you purchased from the store.

-As many of you already know, clam soup with clear broth is a signature dish to serve on Girl’s Day (Hinamatsuri), which is on March 3rd in Japan.
-The soup is usually served with Chirashi Sushi, a colorful sushi with ingredients scattered on top of seasoned sushi rice.
+As many of you already know, clear clam soup is a signature dish to serve on Girls’ Day (Hinamatsuri), which is on March 3rd in Japan.
+The soup is usually served with Chirashi Sushi, colorful sushi with ingredients scattered on top of seasoned sushi rice.
 Some sweets like Sakura Mochi and Hanami Dango are served as well.
 Please read more about this custom here.

-- After you purchase manila clams, you will need to de-grit.
+After you purchase manila clams, you will need to de-grit.
 Even though they are “ready to use”, I highly recommend doing this process.
-Please see my How To De-Grit Clams post.
+Please see my How to De-Grit and Clean Clams post.

 Gather all the ingredients (clams should be scrubbed and clean after de-gritting).